-Bokeh is created when light reflects off or through a textured surface.
-Sometimes artificial lights can create a bokeh effect too… think Christmas tree lights blurred in the background, or the lights of a city skyline.
+In photography, bokeh is created when light reflects off, or through a textured surface.
+Sometimes artificial light sources can create a pleasing bokeh effect too… think Christmas lights blurred in the background, or the lights of a city skyline.

-As light reflects differently off flat surfaces, you’re not likely to see the effect we’re talking about off a solid wall for example.
-Your background will need to have a little texture, for example light reflecting off foliage in a garden (just like in the image below light is hitting the ferns).
+As points of light reflect differently off flat surfaces, you’re not likely to see the effect we’re talking about off a solid wall for example.
+Your background will need to have a little texture, for example light reflecting off foliage in a garden (just like in the image below where light is hitting the ferns).

-It’s also created when light is behind your background, and filtering through small gaps, such as through the spaces between leaves in a tree as the sun sets behind it.
+The effect of bokeh in photography is also created when the light source is situated behind your background, and filtering through small gaps, such as through the spaces between a tree’s leaves as the sun sets behind it.

-So this is where and how you’ll find it, but your camera settings, focal length and your position in relation to the light affects how you bring it into your images.
-So a little knowledge is needed to help make the most of it.
-Keep reading, because it’s quite easy to do!
+So if you were wondering how to take bokeh photos, this is where and how you’ll find it.
+But since a little knowledge is needed to help make the most of it, keep reading, because as you’ll discover, blur bokeh is quite easy to do!

-To control your aperture, you’ll need to be either in manual mode, or aperture priority mode.
+To control your aperture, you’ll need to be either in manual mode, or set your camera to aperture priority mode.

 Related: Getting Out of Auto

 Some lenses, particularly kit lenses, don’t allow you to shoot at their widest aperture once you’re zoomed all the way in.
 If this is you, don’t despair!
-The other thing that affects bokeh is:
+The other thing that makes bad bokeh is:

-The more distance, the better the bokeh, so just set your lens to the widest aperture it will allow, and allow for a background that’s some distance away.
+But what is a good bokeh?
+The more distance, the better the bokeh, so just set your lens to the widest aperture possible, and allow for a background that’s some distance away.
 I’m talking at least 4 or 5 metres, but even better, experiment with distances and watch as the bokeh changes.

-Secondly, the longer your focal length, the more it compresses your background, and this also means better bokeh.
+Secondly, the longer your focal length, the more it compresses your background.
+This also means better bokeh.

-Any location with a natural background, where light has the ability to break through the spaces is going to give you some lovely light bokeh if it’s backlit.
-In this example we have backlight coming through the trees and then light bouncing around and reflecting off the foliage and leaves, and giving a halo effect around her hair!
-Makes for extra pretty!
+Any location with a natural background, where light has the ability to break through the spaces, can give some lovely bokeh to your photography, if it’s backlit.
+In these examples of bokeh we have backlight coming through the trees, and light bouncing around and reflecting off the foliage.
+This creates a beautiful halo effect around the little girl’s hair, making for extra pretty!

-Bokeh can also be created when it bounces off a textured surface.
-In this image, the light was behind the couple, however it was not backlighting the foliage.
+Bokeh photography can also be created when it bounces off a textured surface.
+In this image below, the light was situated behind the couple, However it was not backlighting the foliage.
 The foliage was actually a wild wall flower in full bloom, growing against a solid fence.
-So the bokeh created in this instance was formed when the light bounced off other solid surfaces and reflected onto the foliage and yellow flowers.
+So the background blur in this instance was formed when the light bounced off other solid surfaces and reflected onto the foliage and yellow flowers.

 A wet lawn or garden can create a perfect reflective surface for the light to be captured as bokeh.
-The first image was taken on a dewy morning with light reflecting off the wet grass, and the second image taken after raindrops had settled on some delicate new growth.
+The first image was taken on a dewy morning, with light reflecting off the wet grass.
+The second image was taken after raindrops had settled on some delicate new growth.

-A really fun way to deliberately create a bokeh effect is by using a backdrop that reflects light really well, such as a fabric with sequins or shiny finish… let your creativity go wild!
+For those looking for how to take bokeh photos, a really fun way to deliberately create this effect is by using a backdrop that reflects light really well, such as a fabric with sequins or shiny finish.
+Just let your creativity go wild!